Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 To be eligible to apply for an IEC Working Holiday Visa in Canada, candidates must:

-You will show these documents to an immigration office at a Port of Entry (POE), such as an airport or border crossing.
-This is where you will receive your work permit.
+After providing all the documents to an immigration officer at a Port of Entry (POE), such as an airport or border crossing, this is where you will receive your work permit.

 We do really want to stress the importance of adequate health insurance coverage at this point.
 If you are not adequately insured, you may not receive your IEC work permit at all.
 If you don’t have health insurance for the entire period, your IEC work permit duration may be shortened.
 In other words, if you only have insurance for 6 months but you want to stay for 2 years (and that’s what your country’s IEC agreement allows), you will only be able to stay on an IEC work permit for 6 months.